The “Green Games:” Technology at the 2022 Winter Olympics

 5G will provide service for China’s robots and other services.
 Having fast coverage will allow robots to health check individuals and take temperatures at a fast rate.
 This allows for the Olympics to monitor and address any health concerns quickly.
 There will also be 400 5G base stations along China’s express railway at the games.
 Individuals on the train will have coverage and be able to stream the games throughout their transport.
 The train will be able to travel about 105 miles in less than an hour.
 This express will allow athletes and reporters to quickly transport between game venues.
 5G will help with broadcasting and cloud technologies.
 The cloud shares information such as event results, event locations, athletes arrivals/departures, and more.

 The winter Olympics begins February 4th and ends February 20th.
 China is changing the way in which the Olympics are held through creating a more sustainable venue and utilizing the capabilities of a 5G network.
 As the games begin, we can expect to uncover new technological innovations that China has created.
 You can stay up to date with events and rankings here.
 Continue to tune into our Tech Tuesdays to continue to learn about emerging technology trends.
-If you are having any issues with technological devices, stop into your nearest GeniusCPR locations and one of our employees will get you taken care off.
+If you are having any issues with technological devices, to replace iphone battery or iphone camera repair stop into your nearest GeniusCPR locations and one of our employees will get you taken care of.